jnguye27/Instruction-Compiler/README.md

 # Instructions
 Description:
-Reads the given input file instructions and calculates the data.
+Reads, parses, and runs the given input file instructions.

 To compile:
 make